joemoose/dungeoneers.d20/docs/combat.md

 ### Aimed Shots

-Taking an action to aim a ranged weapon while not moving provides **enhanced** damage on your next ranged attack.
+Taking an action to aim a ranged or thrown weapon while not moving provides **enhanced** damage on your next attack.
 If you’re attacked in the same round as aiming, your aim is disrupted—your attack in the next round is not enhanced.

 !!!
 Tip